Courses: Course Load

 First semester at Duke:

-- In your first semester at Duke (first year student), you can enroll in a maximum of 4.5 credits.
+• In your first semester at Duke (first-year student), you can enroll in a maximum of 4.0 credits.

-- Four of these credits have to be full 1.0 credit courses.
+• These credits must be full 1.0 credit courses.

 After your first semester:

-- You can enroll in 4.5 to 5.5 credits without a Dean’s permission.
+• You can enroll in 4.5 to 5.5 credits without a quad advisor or academic dean’s permission.
 Here's how:

-- Permission from Academic Dean is required for a course load of more than 5.5 credits.
+• Permission from your quad advisor or academic dean is required for a course load of more than 5.5 credits.

-- In determining whether to approve an overload of more than 5.5 course credits, your academic dean will carefully consider your academic history, including your grades and the number of courses you've taken in the past.
+• In determining whether to approve an overload of more than 5.5 course credits, your quad advisor or academic dean will carefully consider your academic history, including your grades and the number of courses you've taken in the past.

-- Your Dean will only approve an overload to more than 5.5 credits after drop/add starts.
+• Your quad advisor or academic dean will only approve an overload to more than 5.5 credits after drop/add starts.

 You are permitted to withdraw to an underload only once in your academic career.